cernopendata/cms-opendata-guide/docs/analysis/selection/triggers.md

 2. What physics objects should NOT be present?
 3. What will cue CMS to store the types of events I want to analyze?

-### Choosing things to keep
-No physics object in CMS is reconstructed with absolute certainty.
+**Choosing things to keep**: No physics object in CMS is reconstructed with absolute certainty.
 We always need to consider whether a reconstructed object is “genunine” or “fake”, and the pre-computed identification algorithms are designed to help analysts avoid considering “fake” objects that were caused by spurious information such as detector noise.
 Other considerations are whether objects are “prompt” or “nonprompt” (or “displaced”): muons from a Higgs boson 4-muon decay would be considered “prompt”; muons emerging from b-hadron decays within a jet would be considered “nonprompt”; and muons emerging far from the interaction point from the decay of some long-lived particle would be considered “displaced”.
 Identification and isolation algorithms can piece these differences apart, but each analysis will apply different choices.
 Jets carry information about the quark or boson that produced them, which is described as “tagging” in CMS.
 Analysts can choose to implement a jet tagging algorithm to select out jets with certain features.

-### Choosing things to drop
-All measurements and searches must consider background processes: reducible backgrounds with different final states that may pass event selection criteria due to some mismeasurement or fluctuation, and irreducible backgrounds with the same final state physics objects.
+**Choosing things to drop**: All measurements and searches must consider background processes: reducible backgrounds with different final states that may pass event selection criteria due to some mismeasurement or fluctuation, and irreducible backgrounds with the same final state physics objects.
 Clever selection choices can often drop the rate of background processes significantly without sacrificing too many signal events.
 One basic example is the practice of using high momentum thresholds in searches for massive new physics particles, since SM processes with the same final state will preferentially result in low-momentum physics objects.
 Any physics object that can be selected can also be vetoed, depending on the needs of the analysis.
 An important part of this process is identifying and studying SM background processes!

-### Choosing a set of triggers
-Triggers determine which collision events are kept or discarded by CMS, so it sounds like this criterion should be chosen first, but in practice it is typically chosen last.
+**Choosing a set of triggers**: Triggers determine which collision events are kept or discarded by CMS, so it sounds like this criterion should be chosen first, but in practice it is typically chosen last.
 Armed with a set of physics object selection criteria, we can search for a “trigger” or set of triggers that should have passed any event that will also pass the analysis criteria.

 ## The CMS Trigger System